ccbs-stradl/coding_club/Sessions/2020_10_28_collab_code_review.md

 9. **Buddy A** Change the title of the project
 	```
-	# Our Amazing Collorative Project
+	# Our Amazing Collaborative Project
 	```
 10. **Buddy B** Change the title of the project
 	```
-	# Our Stupendous Collorative Project
+	# Our Stupendous Collaborative Project
 	```
 11. **Buddy A** `add`, `commit`, and `push` your changes.
 12. **Buddy B** `pull` from the repository. **Question: what message do you get?**